ninetynine/react-table/docs/table/field-widths.md

 <div align="center">
-  <pre>fieldWidth</pre>
+  <pre>fieldWidths</pre>
 </div>

 <br />
 <br />

-The `fieldWidth` prop should be an object of attributes and integers.
+The `fieldWidths` prop should be an object of attributes and integers.
 This allows table cell widths to be defined for each field.

 ```jsx
 <Table